brianr747/platform/README.md

 ## Version 1.0

 I hope to reach "Version 1.0" "soon."
-There are two areas that need to be completed.
+There are four areas that need to be completed.

-**1. Metadata.** [Updated 2109-05-15] Metadata support has been expanded, covering the most important common fields - series name, series description.
-Without that information, users have almost no idea what series represent (as I discovered on my old platform), and are forced to keep going back to the provider web pages to get definitions.
-What is missing is the dictionary of provider-specific (or even table-specific) of key/value pairs.
-Rather than map those metadata schemes to a common one (which is a massive time sink), just preserve the provider scheme as-is.
-Since the number of metadata fields is variable, this is painful for SQL tables.
-I will dump each entry into a single table, and we can worry about creating "provider tables" later.
-(The problem with putting each entry on a separate row is that there is no good way to search over them naturally.)
+**1. Metadata.** [Updated 2109-05-15] Metadata is largely handled now, but want to add features in SQLAlchemy (provider metadata).

 **2. Unit Test Coverage.** I want to get *econ_platform_core* to 100% unit test coverage (with some areas skipped).
 Once this is in place, it will be possible for